hvesalai/emacs-scala-mode/README.md

 ## Setting the mode up for use

-1. Download the files to a local directory, you can use the 'git' command.
+1. Download the files to a local directory, you can use the *git* command.
 This will create a directory called scala-mode2.
 ```
 > git git://github.com/hvesalai/scala-mode2.git